Faulty ABS unit? These are the most common causes and complaints

-Causes of a defective ABS system
+Causes of a Defective ABS system

 Before we look at the complaints, we will first discuss the common causes of a defective ABS.
-Defects to an ABS unit can have various causes.
-A well-known cause for faulty ABS units we often see coming back are vibrations, causing certain components to come loose.
-An example of this is, for example, the bonding wires that come loose from the circuit board of the ABS ECU.
+Defects to an ABS unit can be due to various causes.
+A well-known cause for faulty ABS units that we often see is vibrations, resulting in certain components coming loose.
+An example of this is when the bonding wires come loose from the circuit board of the ABS ECU.

-Complaints of a defective ABS
+Complaints of a Defective ABS

-Now that the common causes of the defects are known, it is now time to look at the complaints that cause them.
+Now that we have covered the common causes of ABS defects, it is now time to look at the complaints that cause them.
 One of these complaints is the fact that the ABS pump motor fails.
 This is caused by wear on the moving parts in the pump motor itself, which means that the ABS works inconsistently.

-Remanufacturing of the ABS system
+Remanufacturing of the ABS System

-Remanufacturing of the ABS units might be a solution to solve the problem.
+Remanufacturing of the might be a solution to solve the problem.
 ACtronics has a remanufacturing solution for more than 2500 ABS units.
 You can use our product finder on our website to find your specific ABS system.
 Feel free to contact us for more information about our products.
-Please note: we only work with car companies and garages.
-Are you a private individual, but still want to use a remanufacturing solution?
-Then we would like to get you in touch with your local garage.
-Read more here if you are a private individual.
+Please note, we only work with car companies and garages.
+If you are a private individual, but still want to use our remanufacturing service, then we would ask that you get you in touch with your local garage and request that they contact us.